syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 #### Focused and unfocused stroke thickness
-When the editor's view is focused and unfocused, the border's thickness can be changed using the `FocusedStrokeThickness` and `UnfocusedStrokeThickness` properties of `TextInputLayoutSettings`.
+When the editor's view is focused and unfocused, the border's thickness can be changed using the `FocusedStrokeThickness` and `UnfocusedStrokeThickness` properties of the `TextInputLayoutSettings`.

 {% tabs %}
 {% highlight XAML %}